Certificate Root Stores: An Area of Unity or Disparity?: Disparities Between Vendors

 To investigate overlaps in trusted organizations, we look at the organizations that issued the root certificates in each root store.
 This also eliminates alternate, expired, or newer versions of the same root certificate, which would be counted as exclusive in Fig.~\ref{fig:certoverlap}.

 Figure~\ref{fig:CAorgoverlap} contains Venn Diagrams showing organization overlaps between the root stores.
-Again, MS dominates over the three major root stores when it comes to the organizations represented.
-MS's root certificates are issued by 122 different organizations, 56 of which are exclusively represented on MS's root store.
+Again, Microsoft dominates over the three major root stores when it comes to the organizations represented.
+Microsoft's root certificates are issued by 133 different organizations, 69 of which are exclusively represented on Microsoft's root store.
 Many of these are government organizations.
-Mozilla's root certificates are issued by 50 organizations, none of which is exclusively trusted by Mozilla.
-Apple once again sits in the middle, trusting 64 different organizations, six of which are not trusted by any of the others.
-Apple's exclusively-trusted organizations include: Apple itself, StartCom, which has been removed or blocked on other root stores, and the Venezuelan government PKI authority.
+Mozilla's root certificates are issued by 55 organizations, two of which are exclusively trusted by Mozilla.
+Apple once again sits in the middle, trusting 59 different organizations, none of which are exclusively trusted by Apple.